310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_1.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_7I66febf13O9b4I2.webp?timestamp=1727971099518 %}

 {% bubble Shinobu smileexplain %}
-It was actually Isara-dono’s idea to try adding a manga to the poster.
+It was actually Isara-dono’s idea to try adding a comic strip in the poster.
 {% endbubble %}

 {% bubble Shinobu awkward %}
-After receiving such an incredible idea, I felt like I *had* to make use of it, but… Just drawing a yonkoma manga alone almost is a painstaking task, huh~?
+After receiving such an incredible idea, I felt like I *had* to make use of it, but… Just drawing a yonkoma comic alone is a painstaking task, huh~?

-I have so much more respect for all the professional manga artists out there now.
+I have even more respect for all the professional manga artists out there now.
 {% endbubble %}

 <div class="minitalk" character="Anzu">